 Depth Related Functionality

-S-100 ECDIS allows Water Levels to be automatically adjusted using an interoperable combination of S-101, S-102 and S-104 data, both for monitoring and planning purposes.
+S-100 ECDIS allows water levels to be automatically adjusted using an interoperable combination of S-101, S-102 and S-104 data, both for monitoring and planning purposes.
 This is described fully in appendix D of this document.

 Integrated Navigation System (INS) concept, limitations and challenges